 It is located roughly 35 minutes from the Jose Maria Cordova International Airport (MDE) thanks to the new tunnel.
 This Medellin hotel does not offer an airport shuttle but the staff is happy to arrange a car service that can be added directly to your bill.
 Normally it costs approximately 80,000 pesos for car service to and from the airport (less than $30).

 The hotel is located halfway between Parque Lleras (15 minutes walking) and the Santafe Mall (also 15 minutes walking).
 Parque Lleras and the surrounding area is kind-of the place to be with tons of restaurants, bars, and nightlife.

-The hotel is one block off the Avenida Poblado which is a main thoroughfare for buses which will take you north or south.
+The hotel is one block off the Avenida Poblado which is a main thoroughfare for buses that will take you north or south.
 It is a little far from the nearest metro station, however, at about 25 minutes walk to either the Poblado or Aguacatala stations.

-The property is located on a relatively quiet side street off the Avenida Poblado, there was security out front with a dog and staff.
+The property is located on a relatively quiet side street off the Avenida Poblado, there was security out front with a dog.
 The whole area is among the safest for Medellin and felt especially so with private security on hand and plenty of staff.
 As you come through the revolving doors, the reception counter is on the left.
 We had a short five-minute wait to check-in but we were greeted by another employee who gave us a cold ginger and peach tea (in a shot glass) to refresh us — very nice touch.

 The reception staff was friendly and spoke English even though we conversed in Spanish.
 Thanks to my Gold Elite Status we were upgraded to one of the “concierge level” guest rooms which also gives access to the Elite Lounge on the 11th floor (more on that later) and a buffet breakfast for two.
 I wasn’t really expecting that since I’d heard Marriott is phasing that out except for Platinum Members, so we were pleasantly surprised.